cjripple/DH110-SEM1F/README.md

 # DH110-SEM1F 2021
 ## This repository is made by Connor Ripple, for the UX Design/DH 110 Course at UCLA with Professor Cho.
+Please read below to see my portfolio for this class.

 ### Assignments